-It is not a certainty that all cases of cervical dysplasia will develop into a cancer.
+It is not a certainty that all cases of cervical dysplasia will develop into a cancer; indeed most do not.
 In many instances our immune system deals with the abnormality and the cervix returns to normal.
-For this reason, mild dysplasia (CIN 1) may be treated conservatively and just observed via repeated pap smears or a follow-up colposcopy.
+For this reason, mild dysplasia (CIN 1) may be treated conservatively and just observed via repeated PAP smears or a follow-up colposcopy.
 Whether this approach is taken is usually a matter for discussion between you and your doctor.
 For moderate to severe dysplasia (CIN 2 and 3), treatment aimed at removing or destroying the abnormal cells will usually be recommended.
 These treatments include laser vaporisation, electrocoagulation diathermy or cryotherapy (freezing).
 To help eradicate mild dysplasia, or prevent a recurrence after treatment, the following nutritional and lifestyle changes are highly recommended.
-They must, of course, be accompanied by regular follow-up pap smears to check your progress.
+They must, of course, be accompanied by regular follow-up PAP smears to check your progress.

-Avoid smoking.
-Yoga or meditation are beneficial, possibly using visualization techniques where you actually try to visualize the abnormal cells being replaced by new healthy cells.
+Try to relax and get plenty of regular sleep.
+Yoga, Pilates and meditation are beneficial, possibly using visualization techniques where you see the abnormal cells being replaced by new healthy cells.
 This may sound fanciful but the power of the mind is often underestimated!

 Raw juices based on carrot are beneficial as carrots are rich in beta-carotene (a precursor of vitamin A) - diets deficient in Vitamin A have been associated with an increased risk of cervical dysplasia.
 Beta carotene is vital for the health of the mucous membranes.

 The following juice recipes from the book Raw Juices Can Save Your Life are recommended:

 Juice for Cancer Patients

 - 2 spinach or 2 dandelion or 2 kale leaves